 How do you manage your Time Management, when, as a business owner, your business is your baby?
-And having a baby can be life changing.
+And having a baby is life changing.
 It’s a big responsibility and can consume your every waking moment if you let it.

 If I was advising you as parents I’d be suggesting that you mustn’t let your baby take over your life.
 It’s not healthy for you to drop absolutely everything to put your child first.
-So while you may well want to, it’s important to retain some of your own identity and remember who you were before you had a child.
-By doing this, you are healthy, less stressed and have better balance, which means that your baby benefits from a having a happy parent.
+So while you may well want to.
+It’s important to retain some of your own identity and remember who you were before you had a child.
+By doing this, you are healthy, less stressed and have better balance.
+This means that your baby benefits from a having a happy parent.

 Exactly the same can be said about your business.
-If you don’t manage your time properly, and allow your business to take over your life and forget who you were before you started it, you will quickly be drained of the energy and passion that you had when you made your original decision to get started.
+If you don’t manage your time properly, and allow your business to take over your life.
+You can forget who you were before you started it.
+You will quickly be drained of the energy and passion that you had when you made your original decision to get started.
 And then your business will suffer as a result.

 When I’m talking to my clients about Time Management, there are a few things that I insist that they remember to avoid falling into this common trap:

 - Why you started the business in the first place.

 Most people start their own business because they actually want more control over their time, rather than less.
 They want to have the flexibility and the finances to be able to do the things in life that they really love… Then the responsibility of running a business takes over, and they end up paying more attention to their business than they do to the things they set out to do.

 OR the business was started as a passion, and then the responsibility of running the business kicked in and the passion is slowly being eaten away.

 If you focus daily on why you are in business, and what you want to get out of it, you will reignite your motivation and get the balance right.

 - The importance of maintaining a healthy work/life balance